Freedom of Information

 Our publication scheme lists routinely published information, how you can view that information and whether you will have to pay for it.
 Information may be subject to copyright so if you wish to make multiple copies or publish it in any way you will need to let us know.

-What if I’m not happy with the Council’s response?
+I am not happy with the Council’s response

 If you are unhappy with the FOI response you have received from us write to firstname.lastname@example.org